THE BEST CARBON ROAD BIKE WHEELS

 Top of the line (and more expensive) ENVE and Bontrager Aeolus XXX series wheels provide better power, modulation, and wet braking than the 303 Firecrests.
 But these wheels brake better than others Nate, Moose and I have evaluated in the same and lower price ranges as the 303 Firecrest.

 Earlier 303 Firecrests and NSWs always felt moderately stiff to me and perhaps not stiff enough for heavier or stronger riders.
-Amongst carbon bike wheels, ENVE, Bontrager, and Easton hoops are stiffer.
+Amongst carbon bike wheels, ENVE and Bontrager hoops are stiffer.

 Zipp put redesigned 77/177 hubs on the 2016 303 Firecrests.
 That, perhaps along with other things they may have done with the rims made those stiffer wheels.
 Those hubs carry over to the new 303 Firecrest.